 You may not need to enroll in Medicare if you reside permanently outside the U.S. and its territories.
 However, Social Security Administration (SSA) may penalize you if you do not enroll in Medicare by age 65 or allow your Medicare premiums to lapse while living outside the U.S. and later decide to reside in the U.S. Be sure to contact the SSA regarding Medicare rules, regulations or penalties that may affect your medical plan coverage.

 If you later decide to reside in the U.S., continued Medicare enrollment should be discussed with the SSA in advance.

-NOTE: LACERS does not reimburse members for any Medicare Part B premiums if they are enrolled in the Anthem Blue Cross PPO Out-of-Country plan.
+NOTE: LACERS does not reimburse members for Medicare Part B premium if they are enrolled in the Anthem Blue Cross PPO Out-of-Country plan.

 As a result of federal legislation which became effective in 2007, higher-income earning Medicare enrollees are now required to pay higher Medicare Part B premiums that consist of the Part B basic premium rate and an Income-Related Monthly Adjustment Amount (IRMAA).

 The Los Angeles Administrative Code (Section 4.1104.1) states that:

 “Reimbursement shall be paid to such retiree for Medicare Part B basic premium (Medical Insurance) for an insured or covered period beginning on or after January 1, 1978, when sufficient proof of the retiree’s enrollment and coverage and of the premium’s payment has been made as required by the Board.”

 The Medicare Part B basic premium does not include the IRMAA portion of your premium.